Blog post

 • Raw Data: Accurate recording of all experimental data is vital, including any deviations from the established protocol, to maintain the integrity of the verification process.

 A recent survey revealed that 64% of regulatory programs encounter challenges due to outdated internal systems, underscoring the necessity of maintaining up-to-date documentation practices.
 As Stuart Rudner, an employment lawyer, aptly states, "Documentation is critical.
 Cases will be decided based upon the evidence, and not necessarily the truth."
-By adhering to these documentation practices, organizations can ensure they are well-prepared for regulatory audits and can demonstrate the integrity of their method validation parameters.
+By adhering to these documentation practices, organizations can ensure they are well-prepared for and can demonstrate the integrity of their method validation parameters.
 For instance, a case study highlighted that organizations maintaining a living evidence calendar significantly reduced audit costs and improved efficiency.
-This underscores the key advantages of comprehensive documentation in achieving compliance success.
+This underscores the key advantages of in achieving compliance success.

 Conclusion